hiperperu/slate/source/includes/tickets_api/_list_available_services_for_tickets.md

 ### Path Params

 * **channelId** <span class="param-type">String</span> <span class="required-param">required</span><br>
 Unique identifier of the channel used.
-This value should be fixed in the client application.
+This value must be set in the client application.

 ### Responses